fraser-0/upload-music/README.md

 the app will continue but log the error to the console.
 Progress of the upload can be monitored in the console.

+For the failed songs, you may have to search and add them manually in Apple Music.
+The success rate of the search for my playlists was approximately 95% (from approximately 500 song searches).

 ## Resources

 Ordered by relevance.